 Aodhan, a Chieftain from the farthest reaches of the land, arrived with his fellow tribesmen and women to Celebrate Beltane and unity with all the other tribes.
 Aodhan, a widower with no children, was father to all, in his small tribe in the far away mountains by the northern sea.

-For Aodhan, named for Ireland’s ancient spirits of fire and light had the power of knowing, his gift from the Gods.
-He watched the other tribal revelers be enraptured by the tower of fire, as the flames appeared to reach up to the stars, a powerful omen of things to come.
-Aodhan, looked at the moon, as a flicker of blood red crossed its path, a cautionary omen of the future.
+For Aodhan, named for Ireland’s ancient spirits of fire and light had the power of knowing, this, his gift from the Gods.
+He watched the other tribal revelers be enraptured by the tower of fire, as the flames roared and filled the night sky, Aodhan felt the terrible power of this omen, of things to come.
+Aodhan, looked at the moon, as a flicker of blood red crossed its path, foretelling brutal future.
 It bode ill for the coming times.

 Aodhan turned his back to the celebration and saw the most beautiful maiden that made his heart beat wildly.
 She was smiling at him as though she knew him, had known him and he felt this longing, a life time of longing and knew she was that need in him, his true love.

 Aodhan approached her as though he had known her since the heavens formed the sky and starlight was born.
 He held out his hand and she hers.
 They held each other knowing without saying a word that they had at last found each other.
 The Goddesses had answered Anwen’s prayers.

 As they held each other and gazed deeply into each other’s soul, memories long forgotten of centuries passed filled their being, knowing they had lived and loved before and that they would again one day, in another life.
 Their lips touched, but once, their souls embraced and for that moment, they were one, Anwen the beautiful and Aodhan of fire and light.